tarabukinivan/tur3/docs/tourn_miner.md

 The tournament system builds and runs your training code in Docker containers.
 Your code will compete against other miners by training models on provided datasets within time and resource constraints.

+## Prerequisites for Tournament Participation

+To compete in tournaments, miners must meet the following requirements:

+1. **Subnet Registration**: You must be registered on the G.O.D subnet (netuid 56 on mainnet, 241 on testnet)
+   - Register using: `btcli s register` (mainnet) or `btcli s register --network test` (testnet)
+   - Post your IP to the metagraph using fiber: `fiber-post-ip --netuid 56 --subtensor.network finney --external_port 7999 --wallet.name default --wallet.hotkey default --external_ip [YOUR-IP]`

+2. **Active Miner**: Your miner must be running and listening for training repository requests
+   - The miner must expose the `/training_repo/{task_type}` endpoint that returns your training repository details
+   - Start your miner with: `task miner`

+3. **Sufficient Stake**: You must have enough stake on your hotkey to be in the **top 32 miners by stake**
+   - The tournament system selects participants based on stake rankings
+   - Miners who have participated in previous tournaments receive a stake boost (5% per completed tournament, max 25%)
+   - Your actual stake requirement depends on the current competition but you must be in the top 32 to be eligible
+   - **Important**: Stake must be maintained throughout the entire tournament.
+Winners who fall below the required stake threshold will be eliminated even after winning rounds

 ## Tournament Registration

 The miner already includes the required endpoint at `/training_repo/{task_type}` that returns: